Mathematics and Computing

 The Higher Mathematics course builds on the skills developed at National 5 with continued rigorous application in new topics.

 Advanced Higher Mathematics builds on skills developed at Higher level.
-The course provides and excellent preparation for any wishing to study Mathematcs or Mathematical Sciences/Engineering at University.
+The course provides and excellent preparation for any wishing to study Mathematics or Mathematical Sciences/Engineering at University.
+Also on offer is Advanced Higher Mathematics of Mechanics.
+This course gives students an in-depth study of the relationship between real-life situations and mathematical models.

 We continue to use the methodologies detailed above – using the best of traditional style teacher led classes as well as taking innovative approaches where appropriate.
 There will be increased focus on independent learning.